It's Not a Struggle to Find Good Male Role Models

 Think of yourself, and your own male friends.

-Especially if you’re going around saying or thinking that “I cannot tell you how hard it is to find a male role model who balances sense, spirit, strength, and heart”—ask yourself: in your own life, who are the men that you would hold up as examples—and, if you don’t know any, why not?
-If you do, why are you not holding them up?
+Especially if you’re going around saying or thinking something like “I cannot tell you how hard it is to find a male role model who balances sense, spirit, strength, and heart”—ask yourself: in your own life, who are the men that you would hold up as examples—and, if you don’t know any, why not?
+And if you do, why are you not holding them up as examples?
 How do you rate yourself as a role model?
-Lead yourself first, and then others.

 For a few examples of men who are actively speaking, writing, and leading others by way of the diverse masculinities that they embody, I would point you to: